This recipe was created for us by Juanita Hennessey of Fosbury Foodie Ltd. Juanita also known as The Game Girl was a Masterchef finalist in 2016.

 - Ready In: 1 hr 40 mins

-Our recipe for Great British Game Week created for us by Juanita Hennessey of Fosbury Foodie Ltd. Juanita also known as The Game Girl …
+This recipe was created for us by Juanita Hennessey of Fosbury Foodie Ltd. Juanita also known as The Game Girl was a Masterchef …

 - 4 135g each venison steaks